 90 days sober!
 How is that working out for you?

-I meet many people who start pretty well, even reporting that they feel better—managing quality sleep, resulting in days becoming more productive—a feeling of being connected to their own emotions.
+I meet many people who start pretty well, even reporting that they feel better—managing quality sleep, resulting in more productive days—feeling connected to their emotions.
 However!
-It seems that people relapse around the 3/4-week phase.
+It seems that people relapse around the 3/4 week phase.

 But life is so much freer now.
 I no longer have those old emotions, and anxious thinking is rarely present.

-As alcohol withdraws from the body, dopamine lowers, and this is the chemical that tells us we have got to have it!
-Alcohol and nicotine, and sugar, along with a myriad of other things, tricks the brain and let us think that we need the substance habit or behaviour.
+As alcohol withdraws from the body, dopamine lowers, the chemical that tells us we have got to have it!
+Alcohol, nicotine, sugar, and a myriad of other things trick the brain and make us think that we need the substance habit or behaviour.
 It lets us know when we are hungry, and it drives lust.
 These are fundamentals required to keep the human species continuing, so it makes sense that evolution gave us a way of surviving.